Joseph14078/speak.js/README.markdown

       `speak.play('hello world', { pitch: 100 }, function(){console.log('completed!');});`

 will talk in a very high-pitched voice and output 'completed!' on the console at the completion.

+The onstart callback takes a single argument `source` which is the AudioBufferSourceNode created for the speech.
+This allows speech to be stopped at any point by calling `source.stop()`.

 Architecture
 ------------